a-poor/requests/README.md

 ## Contributing

-Pull requests are welcome.
+Pull requests are super welcome!
 For major changes, please open an issue first to discuss what you would like to change.
+And please make sure to update tests as appropriate.

-Please make sure to update tests as appropriate.
+_Or_... feel free to just open an issue with some thoughts or suggestions or even just to say _Hi_ and tell me if this library has been helpful!

 ## License